jonlovescode/mastermind/README.md

 games:
 Clicking on games will open a popup window.
 This window will show a grid of buttons representing games played and ordered by the date they were completed.
-Buttons are colored according to whether they ended in a win or a loss.
+Players not logged in will be able to see all public games played.
 Clicking on a game will show further game details.

 ---